randyrants/sharpkeys/README.md

 **Q: What is the craziest remapping you've ever done?**
 A: I think it's my active remapping on Surface products, where some of the cursor navigation keys share space with F9-F12.
 Since I use F1-F8 for a lot for Office or Visual Studio, I don't want to have to remember to hit Fn but I also don't want to leave Fn-Lock on because I also need Home, End, PgUp, and PgDn as well.
 Soooooo, I leave Fn-Lock on and then remapped F9-F12 to Home/End/PgUp/PgDn and then Home/End/PgUp/PgDn to F9-F12.
 I also disabled Caps Lock and remapped the Right Alt to Left Windows because that's just happy for a laptop.
 Since other people might make use of this, I put [the SKL file in the depot here](https://github.com/randyrants/sharpkeys/blob/master/HandyRemapForSurfaceKeyboard.skl).

+**Q: What is an "Unknown" key?**
+A: There's no way I could get a lab of keyboards to test, especially when almost every modern keyboard comes with extra keys or language specific keys - some companies are even making keyboards with special buttons for their own software or product line up.
+Consequently, when you use Type Key and it hit a key that SharpKeys may not know about, it can still be mapped, even if the label says unknown.
+If there's a key that you have on your keyboard that is listed as Unknown but you have a used for it, email me and I'll see about adding a better label for it.

+**Q: What happens if I use your utility and I add a bunch of key mapping and I can't use my computer anymore?**
+A: Well, more or less, you're screwed.
+I've tested this application a good deal, and there's very little risk in modifying this Registry entry, but if you turn off a key you need for your password, you're mostly out of luck.
+You can try to plug in a USB keyboard if you're on a laptop or you can boot into Safe Mode and remove the Scancode Map Registry key, but you'll be on your own.
+Having said this, please be careful and you're using SharpKeys at your own risk!

 ## Hope for GitHub contributions:
 * A more complete list to support more international keyboards
 * ~~An import/export functionality that allows people to swap keymappings easier~~